Sierra Morena, Spain

 Bodegas Gomez Nevado

 Gabriel Gomez is a small family producer from the heart of the Sierra Morena mountains in the Andalucian region of southern Spain.
-They started to use organic viticulture as far back as 1988, and consistently produce sherry-type wines of high quality.
+They were the first estate in Spain to use organic viticulture, as far back as 1988, and consistently produce sherry-type wines of high quality.